Close

 Challenge #3: Mismatched Information Across Documents

 The Problem: Your application form states you're visiting for "investment consultation," but your invitation letter mentions "technology training."
 These inconsistencies trigger red flags.
+Incorrect or inconsistent information, such as falsified bookings or altered bank statements, can result in immediate refusal and even permanent visa flagging in immigration systems.

 Extension and Conversion Options